Game Views 2024-25 | SRJC Game Development Program presents Perspectives on Making Games

 Mary Clarke-Miller, Berkeley City College

 Her department at BCC has earned the distinction of becoming an official Academic Epic Partner, setting them apart as a leader in community college education.
-The academy's success is a testament to their commitment to integrating real-time and traditional computer graphics, empowering students with hands-on experiences in green screen, Virtual production camera tracking, Back Screen projection and lighting, photogrammetry, mocap, and Unreal Engine utilization.
+The academy's success is a testament to their commitment to integrating real-time and traditional computer graphics, empowering students with hands-on experiences in green screen, virtual production camera tracking, back screen projection and lighting, photogrammetry, mocap, and Unreal Engine utilization.
 This approach has not only enhanced educational experiences but also prepared students for real-world projects.

 Join the Game Dev Program mailing list